lewcab/bit-shox/README.md

 3. Adjust the `BSCar` script values to your desired vehicle specifications in Unity's Inspector.

 **Note:** The `BSCar` script does not have its own camera or camera controller by default.
 You will need to add your own.

+## Project Structure

+- `Editor`: Contains all the editor scripts, primarily used for setting up controls.
+- `Runtime`: Contains all the core scripts, including `BSCar` and `BSWheel`.
+- `Samples`: Contains sample vehicles and scenes to demonstrate the functionality of Bit Shox.
+Also contains low fidelity models for wheels and bodies.
+- `Documentation~`: Contains more formal documentation, including Physics explanations.